RMelanson/profile/README.md

 ### About
 - Version: 1.0.0
 - Release Date: May 06 2018
-- Purpose: Bootstraps is a simplified installation package for many Linux packages.
+- Purpose: Bootstraps is a simplified installation package for many Linux packages/3rd Party Apps.
 - Description: Bootstraps is a master bootstrap utility for downloading and installing various software bootstraps for software initialization on Linux.
 Bootstraps may be installed as a bootstrap or after the Linux system has been launched.
 - The masterBootstrap.sh is used to download all the bootstraps from the git repository for future potential installation.
 #